 What Currency Does Bali Use?

-If you have euros, British pounds or Singapore dollars, they are widely exchanged too — just expect the rate to be slightly less competitive than USD.
+Euros, British pounds and Singapore dollars are widely exchanged too.
+Just expect the rate to be slightly less competitive than USD.
 New Zealand dollars and Canadian dollars are accepted at most licensed changers but less universally.

 2026 Exchange Rates: What to Expect